raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 * Adding an `Observer` to a lazily evaluated `Observable` such as `EventStream` is a leaky operation.
 That is, this bond will survive even if the observable and the observer are both effectively unreachable to user code.
 This is because the observable's parent observables will keep a reference to it for as long as it has observers.
 * Therefore, you need to remember to remove observers that you added when the observers are no longer needed.
-* But doing that manually is insane, you will eventually forget and cause memory leaks.
-You should not need take out your own garbage in a garbage collected language.
+* But doing that manually is insane, you will eventually forget and cause memory leaks and undesired behaviour.
+You should not need to take out your own garbage in a garbage collected language.

 If any of the above does not make sense, the rest of this section might be confusing.
 Make sure you at least understand the entirety of the [Laziness](#laziness) section.